Beatrice Cenci (1969 film): Plot

 In the year 1599 in Italy, the entire Cenci family awaits their fates on the morning of their execution for murder.
 The events leading up to this day are presented in a series of overlapping flashbacks.

 Four years earlier, Francesco Cenci is a rich landowner and nobleman, but is hated by everyone, including his entire family.
 He's a vicious, conniving, cynical tyrant of the household and a domestic abuser to his wife and children.
 He also has made numerous enemies within the close-knit halls of the Catholic Church and the state.
 Francesco's beautiful teenage daughter, Beatrice, confides in her mother that she intends to take the cloth and enter a convent, as much to escape from her abusive father as for spiritual reasons.
 When Francesco hears about this, he is enraged and reacts by imprisoning Beatrice in the basement of the Cenci castle, observing that there is little difference between dungeon and cloister.

 In the present day, it is announced that the Cenci patriarch has been killed in a fall from the battlements, an accident which looks suspiciously like murder.
 Suspicion closes around Beatrice's lover Olimpio, who is taken into custody and brutally tortured for information about the mysterious death.

-In another flashback, Beatrice is released from her father's dungeon after nearly one year in solitary confinement by Francesco to celebrate news that her two older brothers were killed in war.
+In another flashback, Beatrice is released from her father's dungeon after nearly one year in solitary confinement by Francesco to celebrate news that her two older brothers died of smallpox.
 Beatrice defies the atmosphere demanded by her abrasive and callous father when she attends the party wearing a black funeral dress.
 A little later that night, Francisco confronts Beatrice in an upstairs bedroom, drunkenly rips off his daughter's black dress and stands swaying over her before he rapes her.